 The number of Danish speakers is short of 10 million.
-Nonetheless, this language remains a tool for seizing opportunities that Denmark has to offer.
+Nonetheless, this language remains a tool for seizing the valuable opportunities that Denmark has to offer.

 Danish Around the World

-Denmark has a population of approximately 5,614 million, of which 95% is Danish speaking.
-In the north of Germany, a community of 50,000 people speak Danish as their mother tongue.
+Denmark has a population of approximately 5.6 million, 95% of whom are Danish speaking.
+In the north of Germany, a community of 50,000 people also speak Danish as their first language.

-Danish is one of the Scandinavian languages and, to be more specific, belongs to the family of northern Germanic languages.
-This language belongs to the same group as Norwegian, Swedish, Icelandic and Faroese.
+Danish is one of the Nordic Scandinavian languages, specifically belonging to the family of northern languages with strong Germanic roots.
+Danish belongs to the same group as Norwegian, Swedish, Icelandic and Faroese languages.

 Danish in the Professional World

-As these northern languages have many similarities, Danish can become a language of communication in Norway or in Sweden.
-In Sweden and Denmark, to give an example of words in common, the terms ‘gloves, father and house’ are exactly the same, respectively ‘handske, fader and hus’.
-The economic assets of this part of Europe therefore become accessible with the mastery of the Danish language.
+These northern languages have many similarities, so Danish can also be used to communicate somewhat in Norway or in Sweden.
+In Sweden and Denmark, as an example of common terms, the terms “gloves”, “father,” and “house” are each identical in both languages, respectively “handske,” “fader,” and “hus.”
+Economic opportunity in this part of Europe is thus more easily accessible with a mastery of Danish language.

 The Subtleties of the Danish Language

-Danish is divided into three main dialectal groups.
-There is Jutlandic Danish which is spoken in a large proportion of Denmark.
-Then there is island Danish, which, as suggested by the name, is specific to the Islands, and most notably Funen.
-And finally, there is the Bornholmsk dialect, which takes its name from the Bornholm, and island in the Baltic Sea, south of Sweden.
+Danish language is divided into three main dialect groups.
+There is Jutlandic Danish, spoken in a large portion of Denmark.
+Then there is Island Danish, which as its name suggests is specific to the Danish islands, most notably Funen Island.
+Finally there’s the Bornholmsk Danish dialect which takes its name from Bornholm, a Danish island in the Baltic Sea and south of Sweden.

-Due to its sounds, Danish is similar to English.
+Due to its sounds and some of its common roots, Danish is similar to English.
 What’s more, several verbs in this language can be compared to those of Shakespeare’s language.
-They are conjugated in the same way, with a present, past and past participle.
-In Danish, for example, giving is ‘at give’, then giving ‘give, gav and givet’, thus close to ‘to give, give gave, given’ in English.
+They are conjugated in the same way, with a present, past, and past participle.
+In Danish for example, “giving” is translated as “at give”; making the Danish verb tenses “give”, “gav” and “givet” very close to “to give”, “give” “gave,” and “given” in English.

-However, in written form, they are completely different.
-This difference is notably due to the fact that Danish, as well as having 26 Latin letters, has 3 distinct letters: å, ø et æ.
+Still, in written form the two languages, Danish and English, are completely different.
+This difference is notably because Danish, in addition to having 26 Latin letters, has 3 added distinct letters: å, ø, and æ.